abhijeet-dhumal/llama-stack-rag/README.md

    - 📄 **Upload Documents** using the file uploader (PDF, DOCX, PPTX, TXT, MD)
    - 🌐 **Process Web URLs** by entering any web link for real-time content extraction
 4. **Start Chatting** with your documents and web content!
+5. **Manage Vector Database** using the FAISS Dashboard in the sidebar

 ---